 - Go in the "Application" (Chrome) or "Storage" (Firefox) section of the browser console, on the top right.

-- Then, after clicking in the cookies section (on the left menu), check if there are only required cookies that are being displayed.
+- Check if there are only required cookies that are being displayed.

 - You’ll usually find one of Didomi’s cookies: